 If you’re considering a weekend break to Croatia from the UK, such as a 48-hour trip or a long weekend visit, it’s probably best to book a holiday to one of the larger cities – Zagreb, Pula, Split or Dubrovnik – and base yourself there for the duration of your stay to save on any unnecessary travelling and transfer hassle.

-Nevertheless, take a look at our Flights to Croatia section for timetable details in order to help plan a short break.
+Take a look at our Flights to Croatia section for timetable details in order to help plan a short break.

 A Weekend Break in Zagreb

 Zagreb is probably one of the best places in Croatia for a short break.
 Because it is Croatia’s capital city, it is busy and buzzing all year round, and there’s always plenty to do in terms of sights and cultural events, plus plenty of restaurants, bars and nightlife to keep you occupied.
-We wouldn’t really say Croatia is good for a shopping break (in terms of prices), but there are lots of shops to enjoy if that’s your kind of thing!
+We wouldn’t really say Croatia is good for a shopping break (in terms of prices), but there are lots of shops to enjoy as well if that’s your kind of thing!

 Read more about Zagreb in our special section to see what there is to do and to decide whether it’s the city for you.